pradeep-rb/algorithms/src/aJan22/graph/readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 200. Number of Islands

 Soln: BFS or DFS.
-Need to mark the already visited cells in the input grid itself
+Need to mark the already visited cells in the input grid rather than a separate ds
 ------------------------------------------------------------------------------------------------------------------------
+743. Network Delay Time
+Input: times = [[2,1,1],[2,3,1],[3,4,1]], n = 4, k = 2
+Output: 2
+We will send a signal from a given node k.
+Return the time it takes for all the n nodes to receive the signal.
+If it is impossible for all the n nodes to receive the signal, return -1.

+Solution:  Maintain a map of distances from the src: (also serves the purpose showing if a node has been visited)